dvitsios/Differential-expression-with-Chimira-and-R/README.md

 ```

-..* reminder: in that case your counts file should be named ‘counts_clean.txt’ and the first line of that file should be:
+...Reminder: in that case your counts file should be named ‘counts_clean.txt’ and the first line of that file should be:
 <br/>
 files   CTL1    CTL2    KO1 KO2